Arthur Adams (illustrator): Technique and materials

 Adams was heavily influenced by the work of Paolo Eleuteri Serpieri, among other sources, in illustrating "Jonni Future", which he considers his best work.

 Adams' art style is noted for its high level of detail, and he has a reputation of being a "tight" penciller.
 He states that he works at a slow pace, which limits the amount of work he does.
 When he penciled Fantastic Four #347–349 in 1990 for regular writer/illustrator Walter Simonson, who needed a break in order to catch up on his own work on that title, Adams managed to pencil the first two issues in five weeks and four weeks, respectively, but was considerably late on the third.
 In 1997 Adams stated that he could produce a page of either pencils or inks in a day.
 In a 2007 interview, he stated he tends to produce 2/3 to 3/4 of a page a day, and can also ink at that rate, but can do up to two pages in a day if he is under pressure, as when he produced Cloak and Dagger #9 (1986) in 22 days, for example.
 Another example is the 1989 one-shot Excalibur: Mojo Mayhem, which due to changing deadlines, he completed at a quicker pace.
-Adams singles out one page of that book that he drew in a half-hour as his personal record for speed, but decries its poor quality.
+In a 2002 interview, Adams singled out one page of that book that he drew in a half-hour as his personal record for speed, but decried its poor quality, saying that the book was his least favorite work of his, despite the fact that it earned him among the highest amount of royalties.
 Adams is also noted for the humor in his work, as with, for example, the extraneous characters he places in cameo appearances in the backgrounds of his comics, as when he drew Gumby in the panels of Longshot, or the forms in which he depicted the shapeshifting alien Warlock in his The New Mutants work.